Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 2

-The PlayerAudience must decide for a subject.
-The following subjects are available for selection:
+The PlayerAudience must choose a subject from the following selection of available subjects:

 * Introduction to Bali
 * Requirements Engineering